noronhaa/frameworkium-jira/README.md

 - TestNG
 - Cucumber-JVM

-If you have a Java project with TestNG and/or Cucumber-JVM which has access to Jira/Zephyr then use frameworkium-jir as a dependency in your project, otherwise use the [standalone tool](#standalone-tool)
+If you have a Java project with TestNG and/or Cucumber-JVM which has access to Jira/Zephyr then use frameworkium-jira as a dependency in your project, otherwise use the [standalone tool](#standalone-tool)

 ### How does frameworkium-jira work?
-We interact with Jira and Zephyr by usijng the Jira and Zephyr APIs, we build up functionality to:
+We interact with Jira and Zephyr by using the Jira and Zephyr APIs, we build up functionality to:

 ##### Jira